 Non-US residents may be required to obtain a visa.
 Once accepted as a Visiting Scholar, information on visas will be provided.

 Visiting Scholar Committee

 Austin, TX 78705

 Applications for a Visiting Scholar position are accepted two times during the year.
-Applications for those who wish to arrive for a complete academic year or the fall semester (August to December) must be received by March 31 of the same year.
-Applications for those who wish to arrive for the spring term (January to May) must be received by September 30 of the previous year.
+Applications for those who wish to arrive for a complete academic year (August to May) or the fall semester (August to December) must be received by March 1 of the same year.
+Applications for those who wish to arrive for the spring term (January to May) must be received by Aug.
+31of the previous year.